Section 230, the Supreme Court, and Why Adult Industry Companies Should Pay Attention

 These observations are important to us.
 Why?
 Let’s unpack this briefly.
 Just in admission, justices of the high court admitted that they had absolutely no idea what to do in the Gonalzez case.
 This benefits the digital economy lobby, including the online adult entertainment industry, who should educate the high court and Congress on the potential implications of redefining or repealing Section 230.
 The Supreme Court has yet to deliver a final decision, but it’s our guess that the debate to retain, redefine, or repeal Section 230 will be decided in the halls of Congress.
 This allows us to lobby to favor an equitable policy that protects Section 230 and online sex workers.

-Read More from the Adult Site Broker Blog
+Read More from the Adult Site Broker Blog:

 What Is Section 230 And Why Should I Care?